Brightlaz/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

 # Serverless TODO
 I developed and deployed a TODO application using AWS Lambda, the Serverless framework and React.js.
-This app will allow users to create/delete/update/get TODO items.

 ## Table of Contents